jasonbrown-alis/build/.github/contributing.md

 ## Make Changes
 The content of the documents are written in <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Github Flavoured Markdown</a>.
 Each document is saved in a relevant topic folder in the docs directory.
 See the **Adding a new document** section for more info on the different topics.

+### Vitepress

-The site is built with VuePress.
-See <a href="https://vuepress.vuejs.org/guide/markdown.html" target="_blank">VuePress</a> docs on supported Markdown Extensions and the ability to use Vue syntax inside markdown.
+The site is built with Vitepress.
+See the <a href="https://vitepress.vuejs.org/guide/markdown" target="_blank">Vitepress</a> docs on supported Markdown Extensions and the ability to use Vue syntax inside markdown.

-### Making changes on Github
+### Making changes on GitHub

  For simple edits, you can directly edit the file on GitHub and generate a PR.
 We will then review the PR and make comments if their is rework required.

-#### Making changes locally
+### Making changes locally

-1. Fork the docs repo to your personal github.
+1. Fork the docs repo to your personal GitHub.
 2. Clone the forked repo into your local environment.
 3. Install dependencies.
 ```bash